afterdayzero/nmap_parser/README.md

 ## Prerequisites
 Python 3.x <br>
-The nmap library (pip install nmap)
+The nmap library (pip install python-nmap)

 ## Usage
 To run the program, use the following command: